return to Natural Dog Health Remedies

 Soothe the Tick Bite Wound

-After removing the tick from your dog's body, you can use a natural herbal ointment to soothe the tick bite wound.
-Comfrey ointment is a good choice.
+After removing the tick from your dog's body, you can use a natural herbal ointment (such as comfrey) to soothe the tick bite wound.

 Herbal Dog Tick Repellents

-Below are some natural dog tick repellents that can easily be made at home:
+Here are some natural tick repellents that can easily be made at home:

 Eucalyptus Herbal Powder

-This herbal powder is an effective repellent for both ticks and fleas:
+This herbal powder is an effective repellent for both dog ticks and fleas:

 Mix equal parts of these dried powdered herbs: